-Government policy.
+Government policy

-Government policy has an adverse impact on the companies' operations and/or finances.
-This includes an inability to access future government funding resulting in the inability to deliver the Group's strategic objectives detailed in the corporate plan.
+Government policy has an adverse impact on the companies' operations and / or finances.
+This includes an inability to access future government funding.

+Resulting in the inability to deliver the Group's strategic objectives detailed in the new Corporate Plan.

-- The Co-executive team monitors developments in government policy, including bidding rounds and Chancellor Statements and reports key developments and actions to the Board and Group Directors (for example around the Voluntary Right to Buy scheme). - Known and anticipated changes to government policy are incorporated into budgets and business plans which are stress tested and then reviewed and approved by the Board, with decisions recorded in minutes. - Regular reporting to the Board and Group Audit & Risk Committee on actual and expected policy changes including mitigating actions. - Internal audit of budget setting and approval processes general ledger and budgetary control internal audit 2021-22 - 'substantial assurance'. - The Group has historically been successful in Homes England grant funding bids and future funding is sought through continuous market engagement.
+- The Co-executive monitor developments in Government policy, including bidding rounds and Chancellor Statements and report key developments / actions to the Board and Group Directors for example VRtB. - Known and anticipated changes to Government policy are incorporated into budgets and business plans which are stress tested and then reviewed and approved by the Board, with decisions recorded in minutes. - Regular reporting to the Board / Group Audit and Risk Committee on actual and expected policy changes including mitigating actions. - Internal audit of budget setting and approval processes General Ledger and Budgetary Control internal audit 2021/22- 'substantial assurance'. - The Group has historically been successful in Homes England grant funding bids and future funding is sought through continuous market engagement.
 Grant levels are currently increasing supporting scheme viability and/or options for tenure mix. - Work on tenure diversification continues to progress.
-This incorporates the Government's expectation of using the asset base of the Group to deliver more social housing.

-- The Board sets the Group's strategic direction to incorporate the ability to be a partner of choice with Homes England. - The Group has responded to the Building a Safer Future: Proposals for Reform of the Building Safety Regulatory System consultation via the National Housing Federation.
-Board, Executive and Co-Exec paper (January 2021) detailing the Group's readiness.
-This was followed by a specific session with the Insight Committee (April 2021) to give assurance that FHG met the principles set out.
-Co-Executive facilitated session (May 2021) outlining key consideration for areas in the Group and actions required.
-Four further sessions with Insight Committee (May August 2021) to formulate a customer-led action plan to meet the elements set out in the paper.
-Joint Board and Insight Committee noted the Group's response to the Planning for the Future White Paper at their meeting (October 2022), before submission.
-An action plan was then proposed to Insight Committee (January 2022) and work is now taking place against the plan. - The Group responded to the consultation of the Tenant Satisfaction Measures following internal consultation with customers (My Voice), Co-Executive and our customer survey provider, IFF.
-Futures already reports on the vast majority of measures proposed and adjustments were made to enable reporting to start from 1 April 2023.
+This incorporates the Government's expectation of utilising the asset base of the Group to deliver more social housing. - The Board sets the Group's strategic direction to incorporate the ability to be a partner of choice with Homes England. - The Group has responded to the Building a Safer Future: Proposals for Reform of the Building Safety Regulatory System consultation via the NHF.
+Board, Exec and Co-exec paper (January 2021) detailing the Group's readiness.
+This was followed by a specific session with Insight Committee (April 2021) to give assurance that FHG met the principals set out.
+Co-Exec facilitated session (May 2021) outlining key consideration for areas in the Group and actions required.
+Four further sessions with Insight Committee (May August 2021) to formulate a customer led Action Plan to meet the elements set out in the paper.
+Joint Board and Insight Committee away day (October 2021) that led to further recommendations and the Asset Investment Committee noted the Group's response to the Planning for the Future White Paper at their meeting (October 2022), prior to submission.
+An Action Plan was then proposed to Insight Committee (January 2022) and work is now taking place against the plan. - Futures responded to the consultation of the Tenant Satisfaction Measures following internal consultation with customers (My Voice), co-executive and our customer survey provider IFF.
+Futures already reports on the vast majority of measures proposed and adjustments were made to enable reporting to commence from 01/04/2023.

-Resource planning.
+Resource planning

-Inappropriate planning of staff resources required to meet the Group's strategic direction, along with not identifying the resources and skills needed to run departments and projects.
+Inappropriate planning of staff resources required to meet the strategic direction of the Group, along with not identifying the resources and skills needed to run departments and projects.

-Leading to service failure, complaints and failure to deliver strategic aims resulting in regulatory issues (this extends to Group growth or contraction plans and the associated need to restructure).
+Leading to service failure / complaints / and the failure to deliver strategic aims.

+Resulting in regulatory issues (this extends to Group growth or contraction plans and the associated need to restructure).